Steps to Update Biometrics if Aadhaar Authentication Fails

 Understanding Biometric Updates for Children

 For children, there are specific rules for biometric updates.
-It is mandatory to update a child’s biometrics twice: once when they turn 5 years old, and again when they reach 15 years old.
+It is required to update a child’s biometrics twice: once when they turn 5 years old, and again when they reach 15 years old.
 This is because their fingerprints and iris patterns change significantly as they grow, and these updates ensure their identity remains accurately linked to their Aadhaar.

 When to Consider Regular Biometric Updates